 It’s also important to note that throughout the Ferris Bueller’s Day Off screenplay Hughes does not overuse the fourth wall break.
 He reserves it for moments where efficiently provided information is necessary.
 Check out this video by Now You See It to understand what makes a fourth wall break great.

 Breaking the fourth wall is a great technique that can be difficult to execute well.
 While it can be an effective and efficient way to communicate exposition to an audience, it can also be abused and result in poor screenwriting.

 Reading through the Ferris Bueller’s Day Off screenplay is a great way to learn how and when to use a fourth wall break to serve a story.

 Reading the script will also give you a better idea of how to utilize subplots and story structure.
-Afterall, screenwriter John Hughes was a prolific screenwriter.
-And if you want to be a better screenwriter, it’s important to learn from the best.
+Afterall, John Hughes was a prolific screenwriter.
+And if you want to be a better writer, it’s important to learn from the best.

 Read and download more scripts

 The 1980s was filled with iconic movies and screenplays.
 If you want to continue reading screenplays, we have similar titles like The Breakfast Club, Back to the Future, and Die Hard in our screenplay database.
 Browse and download PDFs for all of our scripts as you read, write and practice your craft to become the next great screenwriter.